Frantss/react-hookful/packages/core/README.md

 `React.useState` can be used as an alternative although it should be less performing since it relies on reducers.

 Should the value change based on dependencies consider `React.useMemo`.
-Should the value be a reference to a function consider `useFreezedCallback`.
+Should the value be a reference to a function consider `useConstantCallback`.

 #### Example